introgreek/introgreek.github.io/docs/02-schedule/schedule.md

 ### Monday, March 18
 {: .no_toc }
-Core Four -μι Verbs - Aorist Tense
+Core Four -μι Verbs, continued
 * In class: Check-in 21

 #### Resources and Readings